markodenic/awesome-html-css-js-tips/CSS.md

 [Link to Codepen](https://codepen.io/denic/pen/bGVeYqN)

-## Truncate text with plain CSS
+## Truncate text

-DId you know that you can truncate text with plain CSS?
+Did you know that you can truncate text with plain CSS?

 ```css
 .overflow-truncate {